-Welcome to an enlightening session where the Co-Founder of Idanim, Raman Mittal engages in a captivating conversation with the globally revered BK Shivani Didi, practitioner and teacher at Rajyoga Meditation.
-With her commitment to the Brahma Kumaris since 1996, Shivani Didi has become a beacon of wisdom and a catalyst for spiritual transformation.
+Welcome to an enlightening session where, Raman Mittal the co-founder of Idanim, engages in a captivating conversation with the globally revered BK Shivani Didi, practitioner and teacher at Rajyoga Meditation.
+With her commitment to the Brahma Kumaris since 1996, Shivani Didi has become a beacon of wisdom and a catalyst for transformation through spiritual meditation.

 Join us on this thought-provoking journey as we delve into the depths of Rajyoga Meditation and discover the transformative wisdom that BK Shivani Didi has to offer.

-How Did Shivani Didi Get into Meditation and Carved a Spiritual Path?
+How Did Shivani Didi Get into Meditation and Carve a Spiritual Path?

 Shivani Didi took us on a journey that traced back to her childhood days.
 She shared her initial resistance towards the mindful lifestyle and meditation, recounting how her mother's gentle nudges to embrace these practices were met with disapproval.